 - All shirts must be tucked-in at all times.

 - All baggy or large pants/shorts must be worn with a belt.

-- All shoes must be closed-toe and socks must be worn.
+- All shoes must be closed-toe.

 - Clothing must be neat, clean, and ironed.

 - Shorts must end above the knee but longer than the fingertips when arm is at your side.

-- No hats can be worn indoors.

-- Students should wear a watch with a second-hand to assist with clinical skills (i.e., taking a pulse).
+- Students should wear a watch with a second-hand or timer to assist with clinical skills (i.e., taking a pulse).

 - Hair and nails must be neat and maintained in a manner to professionally fulfill clinical responsibilities.

-- No body piercings to ears other than the ear lobe are permitted during clinical experiences, as per OSHA guidelines.
+- Follow site-specific guidelines on piercings and adhere to OSHA guidelines.

 - Prohibited attire:

 - o Tights, yoga pants, spandex

-- o Tank tops or exposed cleavage
+- o Tank tops

-- o Jeans

-- o Ripped or torn pants